Most Wimbledon Singles Titles of All Time

 Wimbledon championships: 1886, 1889, 1894, 1897, 1899, 1900

 Bottom line: Blanche Bingley competed in the first Wimbledon in 1884 and won five of her six Wimbledon singles titles in the 1880s and 1890s, with her final title coming in 1900.
 Bingley also finished as Wimbledon runner-up seven times.

 Bingley still holds several Wimbledon records, including most Wimbledon finals with 13 and most years between Wimbledon championships at 14 years.

 Bingley died in 1946, at 82 years old.

-Bottom line: Novak Djokovic has been the best tennis player in the world for the last decade and has as much of a shot to end his career with the most Grand Slam singles titles as the two men ahead of him on this list, Rafael Nadal and Roger Federer.
+Bottom line: Novak Djokovic has been the best tennis player in the world for the last decade and has a shot to end his career with the most Grand Slam men's singles titles.

 Djokovic completed his career Grand Slam with a win at the French Open in 2016 and has won three of the four Grand Slam titles twice in a single year, in 2011 and 2015.